 - Winter is brutal, and it’s not fun or reasonable to be playing outside for three to five months per year.
-My life became way more difficult when it go too cold to strap Mark in the stroller and head out for a walk or to the park.
+My life became way more difficult when it gets too cold to strap Mark in the stroller and head out for a walk or to the park.

 - Few people have close family around to help out.
 It’s a given for us, immigrants—unless you bring the grand-parents, you’re on your own.
 And even born-and-raised Canadians don’t necessarily live close to their families.

 In light of these facts, offering affordable daycare just makes sense.
-I understand that there are parents who would rather opt out and stay home with the kid(s).
+I understand that there are parents who would rather opt out and stay home with their kid(s).
 This is fine.
 It’s all about having a choice.
-Not every household can live on a single salary, and not every mother (or father!) want to stop working to care for the kids at home.
+Not every household can live on a single salary, and not every mother (or father!) wants to stop working to care for the kids at home.
 I know I didn’t.
-I love Mark, I love being a mother, but I also enjoy having a job and a life.
+I love Mark, and I love being a mother, but I also enjoy having a job and a life.

 Early childhood education matters and it does take a village to raise a child.
-At daycare, Mark learns to share, to wait, to respect and to appreciate other people than immediate family members.
+At daycare, Mark learns to share, wait, respect and appreciate other people than immediate family members.
 He has access to tons of educational toys.
 He does activities I would never organize at home (what parent wants to clean up glitter paint??).
 He has somewhere to go during the day, somewhere way more fun than pacing the mall with mom.